 The LINCS/NALIT Online Democracy Award is given each year to a legislature, legislative chamber or caucus whose website helps make democracy user-friendly.
 The award is presented to the winning state at the NCSL Legislative Summit.
+Nominations for the award are typically solicited in late spring.

 The award is sponsored by NCSL's Legislative Information and Communications Staff Section (LINCS) and National Association of Legislative Information Technology (NALIT).